 All aspects of the Corporation's business require specialized skills and knowledge.
-Such skills and knowledge include the areas of finance, operations, geology, drilling, logistical planning and implementation of exploration and development programs and mine plans, mining operations, accounting and natural resources.
+Such skills and knowledge include the areas of finance, operations, geology, drilling, logistical planning, implementation of exploration and development programs and mine plans, environmental management, health and safety, community relations, project construction, accounting and finance, and mining operations.
 The Corporation retains executive officers and consultants with experience in these areas in Canada and the United States generally, as well as executive officers and consultants with relevant accounting experience.